-- 1) Ensuring the EUD is only operated in physical spaces which comply with the end user agreement. - 2) Alerting the Security Administrator immediately upon an EUD being lost, stolen, or suspected of being tampered with.
+- 1) Ensure the EUD is only operated in physical spaces which comply with the end user agreement. - 2) Alert the SA immediately upon an EUD being lost, stolen, or suspected of being tampered with.

-Security Administrator - The Security Administrator must be responsible for maintaining, monitoring, and controlling all security functions for the entire suite of products composing the MA Solution.
-In some organizations, the Security Administrator may be known as the Information System Security Officer.
-Security Administrator duties include, but are not limited to:
+Security Administrator - The SA must be responsible to maintain, monitor, and control all security functions for the entire suite of products composing the MA Solution.
+In some organizations, the SA may be known as the Information System Security Officer.
+SA duties include, but are not limited to:

-- 1) Ensuring that the latest security-critical software patches and updates (such as Information Assurance Vulnerability Alerts (IAVAs)) are applied to each product. - 2) Documenting and reporting security-related incidents to the appropriate authorities. - 3) Coordinating and supporting product logistic support activities including integration and maintenance.
-Some logistic support activities may require that the Security Administrator escort uncleared personnel. - 4) Employing adequate defenses of auxiliary network devices to enable proper and secure functionality of the MA Solution. - 5) Ensuring that the implemented MA Solution remains compliant with the latest version of this CP, as specified by MA-GD-15. - 6) Provisioning and maintaining EUDs in accordance with this CP for implementations that include them.
+- 1) Ensure that the latest security-critical software patches and updates (such as Information Assurance Vulnerability Alerts (IAVAs)) are applied to each product. - 2) Document and report security-related incidents to the appropriate authorities. - 3) Coordinate and support product logistic support activities including integration and maintenance.
+Some logistic support activities may require that the SA escort uncleared personnel. - 4) Employ adequate defenses of auxiliary network devices to enable proper and secure functionality of the MA Solution. - 5) Ensure that the implemented MA Solution remains compliant with the latest version of this CP, as specified by MA-GD-15. - 6) Provision and maintain EUDs in accordance with this CP for implementations that include them.